 Tip #6: At.Mosphere

-They call it “The peak of fine dining”.
-For a reason!
-Enjoying meals 442 meters above the ground, on Level 122 of the world’s tallest building, the Burj Khalifa, is definitely hard to top.
-At.Mosphere is the world’s highest restaurant from ground level and is overlooking Downtown Dubai and offers breathtaking views of the Arabian Gulf.
+They call it “The peak of fine dining”—for good reason!
+Enjoying meals 442 meters above the ground on Level 122 of the world’s tallest building, the Burj Khalifa, is definitely hard to top.

-One of the best restaurants in Dubai serves finest European cuisine in a newly renovated Art Deco elegance with fancy wallpapers and mosaic flooring.
-For more privacy for larger table seatings, there are curtains which can be closed off.
-Breakfast, lunch, high tea and dinner are available high above, with stunning views, beautiful sunsets and night lights.
+For more privacy at larger tables, there are curtains that can be closed off.
+Breakfast, lunch, high tea, and dinner are available high above, with stunning views, beautiful sunsets, and city lights.

 -